pents/OSXScreenHelper/README.md

 ScreenHelper is a C++ library that allows you to easily manage your screen and windows, including capturing screenshots, obtaining screen resolutions, and getting the current active window name.

+Most functions are using `CoreGraphics` or `CoreFoundation` framework

+Note that some functions require `OpenCV`

 ### Features

 - Get screen resolution